 Costa Rica is known for its laid back, relaxed approach to life.

-‘Pura Vida’ is not just used as a salutation, it is a lived and breathed philosophy – and an attitude we could all benefit from!
+‘Pura Vida’ is not just used as a salutation; Costa Ricans live and breath this philosophy.
+Something we could all benefit from!

-Don’t get stressed if a bus is running late or things aren’t happening at a pace you would you like or are used to.
-(I’m not saying life in Costa Rica does not run efficiently or on time – it does – but people do not get stressed if something goes awry).
+Embrace pura vida.
+Don’t get stressed if your bus is late or activities or events aren’t happening at a pace you would you like or are used to.
+I’m not saying life in Costa Rica does not run efficiently or on time – it does – but people do not get stressed, angry or upset if something goes awry.

 Relax and adopt ‘pura vida’.